 Why is genetic counseling important?

-As one part of the diagnostic journey for families or individuals with a suspected or possible genetic condition, the process aims to educate, inform, and support families as they move through their diagnostic journey.
+As one part of the diagnostic journey for families or individuals with a suspected or possible genetic condition, the process aims to educate, inform, and support families as they move through their diagnostic odyssey or journey.
 Genetic counseling educates families on the potential genetic conditions they might be facing and prepares them for all of the implications of a confirmed genetic condition diagnosis.
 This means walking them through the full medical, psychological, and mental impact of a confirmed diagnosis.